RiazCKhan/alexa_pcExpress/projectWiki.md

 4. The POST request body contains parameters for your skill to understand the request, perform its logic, and generate a response

 - note: project will utilize _pre-built voice interaction model_

+### Selecting and Formating the Invocation Name/Phrase

+- The skill invocation name is OFTEN the same as the skill name, although not required
+- Enter the invocation name in all lower-case, space and apostrophes as needed
+- DO NOT USE: names of people, places, and brands -- PCExpress (is not suitable)

+### Intent and Utterance

+- An utterance is a user request
+- An user 'utterance' maps to an 'intent'
+- For example, user: 'alexa, < insert utterance/skill >' -- this request will map to a single intent 'LaunchIntentRequest' that will result in a response